-You have a job interview scheduled but you're sick, your car won't start, you’re stuck in a storm, or you simply can't make it.
+You have a job interview scheduled but you're sick, your car won't start, you’re stuck in a storm, you have technology issues, or you simply can't make it.
 What should you do?
-We all know how important in-person interviews are, but there are circumstances that arise that can require you to reschedule even the most vital job interview.
+We all know how important interviews are, but sometimes circumstances arise that can require you to reschedule even the most important job interview.

 Interviewers don’t want to meet with sick candidates, so definitely think about rescheduling if you are ill.

-What's important is to let the company know in a timely manner that you won't be able to make the interview and to try to secure a new interview date when you talk to them, as long as this job is still a priority.
-If you need to cancel an interview give the hiring manager as much notice as possible.
+What's important is to let the company know in a timely manner that you won't be able to make the interview and to try to secure a new interview date when you talk to them.
+If you need to cancel an interview rather than reschedule, give the hiring manager as much notice as possible.

 Provide as Much Notice as Possible